 Chronic pain management is highly individualized, and what works for one person may not work for another.
 It's important to work closely with healthcare professionals to develop a comprehensive treatment plan that addresses your specific needs and goals.

 Why Would I Need Orthopedic Surgery?

 Orthopedic surgeons are trained to diagnose and treat conditions of the joints, muscles, and bones, many of which can cause chronic pain.
-Many orthopedic surgeries are minimally-invasive, meaning they are performed using small incisions rather than large openings.
+Many orthopedic surgeries are minimally invasive, meaning they are performed using small incisions rather than large openings.
 This allows for less risk during surgery, less pain after surgery, and shorter recovery times.
-If other treatments for your chronic pain have failed you, it may be time to consider getting in touch with one of our orthopedic specialists.
+If other pain treatments for your chronic pain have failed you, it may be time to consider getting in touch with one of our orthopedic specialists.

 Some common conditions treated by our team include: